biotope/biotope-element/docs/styling.md

 `;
 ```

-In the same manner of css-in-js, and in order to have an easy dev experience in Javascript, any
+In the same manner of css-in-js, and in order to have an easy dev experience in JavaScript, any
 kebab-cased CSS properties are available as camelCase, like so:

 ```javascript